JuliaLinhart/julialinhart.github.io/_pages/about.md

 - Application of SBI to neuroscience time series (EEG) data [4].

 ### Other
-Before my PhD, I had the chance to work more closely on ML applications in **Medical Imaging** at two different start-ups, [Covera Health](https://www.coverahealth.com/) in New York (uncertainty quantification of Deep Learning models on MRIs) and [Owkin](https://www.owkin.com/) in Paris (development of Deep Learning models for breast cancer survival analysis on histology images and their calibration).
+Before my PhD, I had the chance to work more closely on ML applications in **Medical Imaging** at two different start-ups:
+- [Covera Health](https://www.coverahealth.com/) in New York - **Uncertainty quantification** of Deep Learning models on MRIs - and
+- [Owkin](https://www.owkin.com/) in Paris - **Development and calibration** of Deep Learning models for breast cancer survival analysis on histology images.

 ## Open Source
 I am an active contributor to the [`sbi`](https://github.com/sbi-dev/sbi) Python toolbox.